ballerina-platform/ballerina-lang/docs/misc/packaging.md

         docker run --name future_aquarium -it helloworld:latest
 ```

-For more information on the usage of this command, type `ballerina docker --help`.
+For more information on the usage of this command, type `jballerina docker --help`.